Lily Phillips: Reception

 The video came in for criticism from American conservative pundit Ben Shapiro, who wrote that Phillips had "made herself into a sex robot" whose soul was stained.
 Media personality Russell Brand expressed empathy towards Phillips and described the stunt as an attempt to "defibrillate divinity down here on the lower levels".
 British columnist Tanya Gold said Phillips was "not very bright and will soon not be very well".
 Sarah Fletcher, writing for The Critic, described Phillips as a "Rorschach test for contemporary sexual culture".
 Kelly Given of The National questioned why Phillips was being "burnt alive at the stake", while Jackie Jennings of Jezebel blamed content creation more generally.

-Reviewing the documentary for Rolling Stone, sex worker Jessie Sage praised the documentary for "the attention Pieters gives to the work that goes on behind the scenes of any sexual transaction and the respect shown to Phillips as a successful businesswoman".
-Both Sage and Jennings opined that Phillips' shoot suffered from numerous safety deficiencies, with Jennings singling out lack of security guards and background checks and a "cavalier" attitude toward sexually transmitted infections and Sage writing that this showed Phillips' "youth and inexperience".
-Lewis connected 100 Men, and internet pornography more broadly, with the logical endpoint of liberal feminism and liberalism and deregulation, and wrote that "as a pure artifact of internet culture and social mores in 2024, I Slept with 100 Men in One Day is hard to surpass".
+Reviewing the documentary for Rolling Stone, sex worker Jessie Sage praised the documentary for "the attention Pieters gives to the work that goes on behind the scenes of any sexual transaction and the respect shown to Phillips as a successful businesswoman."
+Sage, as well as Jennings, opined that Phillips' shoot suffered from numerous safety deficiencies, with Jennings singling out lack of security guards and background checks and a "cavalier" attitude toward sexually transmitted infections and Sage writing that this showed Phillips' "youth and inexperience".
+Lewis connected 100 Men, and internet pornography more broadly, with the logical endpoint of liberal feminism and liberalism and deregulation, and wrote that "as a pure artifact of internet culture and social mores in 2024, I Slept with 100 Men in One Day is hard to surpass."
 She also praised Pieters' demeanour throughout the film, writing that he appeared "to be the only person on-screen who cares about Phillips' happiness rather than fulfilling their own fantasy or enabling her career".

 In a December 2024 interview, Phillips attributed her tears to men shaming her for not allowing them to orgasm, even though none of them had made her do so, and expressed regret for not resting between sex and fielding questions.
-She also stated that for her 1,000 men challenge, then-scheduled for February 2025, she would be instituting rapid HIV testing and allowing men to penetrate her once only, and that those attributing her stunt to the industry's oversaturation ignored the success some creators have with much less explicit content.
-In addition, she argued that telling people how to use their body was what feminism sought to get away from and encouraged those direct messaging her expressing concern to redirect their energy into supporting "someone who was an actual victim".
+She also stated that for her thousand-man challenge, then scheduled for February 2025, she would be instituting rapid HIV testing and allowing men to penetrate her once only, and that those attributing her stunt to the industry's oversaturation ignored the success some creators have with much less explicit content.
+In addition, she argued that telling people how to use their bodies was what feminism sought to get away from and encouraged those direct messaging her expressing concern to redirect their energy into supporting "someone who was an actual victim".

+In December 2024, journalist Helen Lewis wrote that "Phillips's aesthetic is that of the girl next door rather than a cartoonishly inflated adult performer."
+She explicitly targeted men with her content, and promoted herself on podcasts optimised for the manosphere, such as the Whatever podcast.
+In 2024, she identified as a feminist, and cited Riley Reid, Kazumi, and Angela White as influences.